Skip to main content

 There are two types of interruptions:

-• The period of interruption is not counted towards the standard duration of studies.
+• The period of interruption is not counted towards the standard duration of study – e.g., for the purpose of determining fees or when assessing the total duration of studies.

 • During the period of interruption, the person is not considered a student.